miriam-lau/Lullaby/development_README.md

 This project will include the following scripts:
 - main.js: this script will initiate a new play session and handle the logic for rendering elements in the DOM.
+- display.js: this script will show the display screen the user will interact with to play and stop a song.
-- keys.js: this script will link all the keys to piano notes.
+- keys.js: this script will link all the keys to piano notes using midi.js and will map the piano notes to computer keys.
-- songs.js: this script will contain the songs mapped to the keys.
+- songs.js: this script will contain the songs mapped to the computer keys, and after song selection, will display the notes on the display.

 ## Implementation Timeline
-Day 1: Setup
+Day 1: Setup and Start learning midi.js
 Install Node modules, setup up webpack, and install technologies.
 Create webpack.config.js as well as package.json.
 Write a basic entry file and create a skeleton for all Javascript files.
 Learn how to use midi.js.

-Day 2: Learn how to use midi.js
+Day 2: Learn how to use midi.js and add User controls.
 Implement simulation of keys to music notes.
 Map common lullaby songs to keys.
+Create controls for the user to interact with the site.

 Day 3: User controls
-Create controls for the user to interact with the site.
+Finish testing UX for user controls.
 Learn to use anime.js

 Day 4: Frontend styling
 Style the game, and add in animations with anime.js.